SerralaSolutions/serralasolutions.github.io/documents/glossary.md

 # Glossary & Statuses

-## Glossary

-### Record
+## Record
-A single record (e.g. created through REST API) that is a single Bill or Mandate that can be paid/fulfilled by a customer.
+A single record (e.g. created through REST API) that is a single bill or mandate that can be paid/fulfilled by a customer.

-### Bill
+## Bill
 A record that is an invoice to be paid by a customer.
 This can be a deductible for your insurance or an invoice for a delivered good or service.

-### Mandate
+## Mandate
 A mandate is a special type of bill in which the recipient pays a small fee or first installment for a service he or she will receive.
 In doing so, he/she gives the sender a mandate to direct debit a payment from that account for a set or variable amount during a set period.

-### AE Template
+## AE Template
 A template that defines various properties for a record (e.g. the payment methods, transaction page customization, default language, etc.).
-AETemplates are created and edited within the application (Templates > AE Templates).
+AETemplates are created and edited within the application (**Templates** > **AE Templates**).
 A record is always linked to a single AE Template.

 ## Statuses
 Records and mailings can have various statuses.
 Below an overview of the different statuses

-## Bill Status
+#### Bill Status

 | Status        | Explanation          |
 |:-------------|:------------------|